1938 Rodessa tornado

-The Rodessa tornado was a destructive tornado that hit Rodessa, Louisiana on February 17, 1938.
-This F4 tornado left an estimated 21 people dead and upwards of 24 people injured.
+The Rodessa tornado was a destructive tornado that hit the village of Rodessa, Louisiana on February 17, 1938.
+This F4 tornado left 21 people dead and upwards of 24 people injured.
+Making it the sixth deadliest tornado in state history, just behind the 1964 Larose tornado.

 Meteorological synopsis & Tornado summary

 The rural location of the event has left a lot of the facts up for speculation.
 Despite this, it is believed that the tornado began forming five miles northeast of the town near the border of Caddo Parish and Miller County, Arkansas.
-The tornado passed the village of Ida to the west and moved south before changing direction, touching down, and striking the town from the east at 9:45 p.m.
+Moving south, the tornado passed the village of Ida to the west before touching down and suddenly changing direction.
+Moving towards Rodessa, the tornado toppled multiple oil derricks before striking the town from the east at 9:45 p.m.
 The tornado destroyed the entire southeastern portion of the town or what was once known as "Supply House Row", knocking over power lines and leaving an estimated 200 yard path of decimation in its wake.
 It is stated that the tornado only lasted two minutes, but was followed by heavy rains that would impede the search for victims amongst the rubble.
-Only one tornado was confirmed.
 Despite the damage to power lines, the telephone lines were fully operational and residents began phoning nearby villages for assistance.

 Front page of the Shreveport Times the morning after the tornado.